devtastic-org/framestack/README.md

 # framestack
 An iframe manager.
-Easily create, layout, animate, comminicate and clean up iframes.
+Easily create, layout, animate, communicate with and clean up iframes.